 Access to timely farm data is also important for ongoing changes and decisions in your operation.
 If there’s a big shift in your plans or an adverse event and you need to go back to your lender for more money, you can produce a document that shows exactly what's happening with your business.
 You’re not waiting on settlements or invoices—you’re able to go into your farm management software system and access real-time, accurate information.

-“At any point of the year we can make a quicker decision for clients based on higher quality info and much more accurate information, to make an informed decision in a timely manner,” says Robert Lubben, North American digital lead for Rabo AgriFinance.
+“At any point of the year we can make a quicker decision for clients based on higher quality info and much more accurate information, to make an informed decision in a timely manner,” says Robert Lubben, Executive Vice President for Rabo AgriFinance in one Farm Progress article.

 The Progressive Farmer article noted that growers who bring disorganized financials to their lender are at a disadvantage.
 “If a banker has to use up so much of their time working on getting the financial statements right, they have less time to evaluate the credit request itself,” noted ag banking consultant John Blanchfield.